steve-fryatt/wimplib/README.md

 	make install

 from the root folder of the project, which will copy the BASICTxt files in to the location indicated by `$SFTOOLS_BASIC`.
+It will also copy the TokenizeSWIs.h file into `$GCCSDK_INSTALL_ENV/include/` so that it is available when tokenising BASIC code.

 A ReadMe for WimpLib will be generated in the build folder, along with copies of the library files in both BASICTxt and toklenised BASIC formats.